 However, all was not perfection (it never is, it seems).
 Had I never experienced the best manual transmission in the industry in the Acura, the 5-speed in the Maxima would have been fine.
 Unfortunately I did, and the transmission on the Maxima seemed truck-like in comparison with its relatively long chunky throws.
 The strut front suspension was on a whole lower level of sophistication than the double-wishbone suspension on my Acura.
 I just kind of plodded over bumps and potholes that I felt I had much more control over in the Acura.

 But perhaps worse of all, the “single piece of metal” solidity that the Acura exuded was nowhere to be found in the Maxima.
-The body was solid enough, but the steering column alway felt like it was shimmying out of sync with the rest of the car.
+The body was solid enough, but the steering column always felt like it was shimmying out of sync with the rest of the car.

-Overall, however the good outweighed the bad, and I was largely pleased with the Maxima during its time with me.
-The same cannot be said to for my stay at Ford Motor Company.
+Overall, however, the good outweighed the bad, and I was largely pleased with the Maxima during its time with me.
+The same cannot be said for my stay at Ford Motor Company.
 As I alluded to in my previous COAL, the project I was working on was basically a cash furnace.
 Even a company as large as Ford has a pain threshold, and apparently in the case of our project that threshold was around 15 million dollars.

-Fortunately, I was now an experienced IT consultant with some high demand skills, so I had my choice of contracting gigs to choose from.
-I ended up taking a short term contract in Troy, MI at Ryder Automotive Carrier Division, a lesser known division of Ryder back when they still had the consumer truck rental business.
+Fortunately, I was now an experienced IT consultant with some high-demand skills, so I had my choice of contracting gigs to choose from.
+I ended up taking a short-term contract in Troy, MI at Ryder Automotive Carrier Division, a lesser-known division of Ryder back when they still had the consumer truck rental business.
 At Ryder I was doing mostly FoxPro and C programming, and a smattering of Level 3 support.
 It was basically a placeholder job, allowing me to set aside some money while I figured out what to do next.